 Xanthan gum can also be used in the production of bread, ice cream, dairy products, meat products, jams, jellies, and beverages.
 Click for more info about xanthan gum food additive.

 2. What is the harm of xanthan gum?

 Xanthan gum is a legal additive with high safety.
 Although it has no nutrition, it is not harmful to people after ingestion.
-It will basically not be absorbed by the body, but will be excreted from the body with normal excretion.
+It will basically not be absorbed by the body but will be excreted from the body with normal excretion.

 In terms of its classification, xanthan gum is divided according to two standards: industrial purity for printing and dyeing and edible purity.
 Industrial xanthan gum usually has low purity and many impurities, which will naturally cause certain harm.
-Although thickeners are typically used to reduce the production costs, there is still the possibility of price deception.
-A small amount of xanthan gum mixed in food is basically harmless to the human body.
+Although thickeners are typically used to reduce production costs, there is still the possibility of price deception.
+A small amount of Xanthan gum jelly mixed in food is basically harmless to the human body.
 But if you eat too much, it will undoubtedly endanger human health.
 So, how much xanthan gum does the merchant add to the porridge?
 This is the key issue.

-Experts remind that it is actually very simple to distinguish whether rice porridge has thickeners.
+Experts remind us that it is actually very simple to distinguish whether rice porridge has thickeners.
 If the porridge is cooked purely with rice, it will have a strong rice aroma.
 The taste will not be particularly smooth, and the color of the porridge will appear cloudy and whitish because of the rice soup.
 If thickeners are added, the cooked porridge will not have the fragrance of rice.
 Instead, it will taste smooth, and the porridge will be transparent.

 Welcome your presence, you can send us an email, we will get in touch with you within 24 hours.